 Wayne has been involved in the livestock industry all his life.
 He brings a little different perspective to the Nebraska Grazing Land coalition.
 Wayne comes from a part of the state that has both an abundance of row crop farming, and yet there is great potential in grass production.
 He has a strong desire to steward the land and the livestock that he is the primary care giver of.

-Wayne has attended short courses at the University of Nebraska and is a graduate of the Nebraska LEAD program.
-He has graduated from: Ranching for Profit, livestock handling schools, and holistic management training.
-He has attended many seminars to continue his education and further his understanding of the land and the livestock that graze our prairies.
+Wayne firmly believes there is tremendous untapped potential in the grasslands of Nebraska.
 Wayne has stated " The resources of grass, water, and sunlight are waiting for us to release their full potential into a further processed product of higher economic value.
 That, at the same time, is healing our land and conserving our other natural resources."

 Board Member 5155 W. 12th St.

 Hastings, NE 68902

+Paul serves as a board member of the Nebraska Grazing Lands Coalition and has been involved with the organization since the late 1990s.
+He is an organic farmer and works to utilize grazing for soil improvement.
 Paul also serves as a board of director for the Center for Rural Affairs and is a member of the Nebraska Sustainable Agriculture Society, Holistic Management International and Practical Farmers of Iowa.
 He is married with two adult children.

 Paul says, "Proper grazing management offers our greatest opportunity to regenerate worn out soils and improve better soils."

 4397 430th Ln, Hay Springs NE

 Broc worked for the Rex Ranch after college and learned holistic management.
 Today he manages his family's cow-calf and yearling operation in central Sheridan county where he uses holistic principles.
 Broc wants to share what he's learned and learn from those that have the experience to help his generation of managers continue the excellence.